hadrienj/deepLearningBook-Notes/readme.md

 These notes cover the chapter 2 on Linear Algebra.
 I liked this chapter because it gives a sense of what is most used in the domain of machine learning and deep learning.
 It is thus a great syllabus for anyone who want to dive in deep learning and acquire the concepts of linear algebra useful to better understand deep learning algorithms.

-You can find a version of this post along [here](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-Introduction/).
+You can find a version of this post and of all chapters [here](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-Introduction/).

 # Getting started with linear algebra